PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 `description` | The action description.
 `type` | The action assembly name, this is used by the invoker in order to instantiate this.
 `configStr` | Used to pass parameters to the action.
-`continuousExecution` | Determines whether to constantly read messages from the channel or read only once and finish the process.
+`continuousExecution` | Determines whether to constantly read messages from the channel or read-only once and finish the process.

 ## Taskbox Service